FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 The plain bisection never encounters inconsistent trials.
 But [RFC2544] hints about the possibility of inconsistent trial results, in two places in its text.
+The first place is Section 24,
+{::comment}

+    [MB90]: ??

+    [VP91]: Full reference is needed.

+{:/comment}
-The first place is Section 24, where full trial durations are required, presumably because they can be inconsistent with the results from short trial durations.
+where full trial durations are required, presumably because they can be inconsistent with the results from short trial durations.
+The second place is Section 26.3,
+{::comment}

+    [MB92]: ??

+    [VP93]: Also full reference.

+{:/comment}
-The second place is Section 26.3, where two successive zero-loss trials are recommended, presumably because after one zero-loss trial there can be a subsequent inconsistent non-zero-loss trial.
+where two successive zero-loss trials are recommended, presumably because after one zero-loss trial there can be a subsequent inconsistent non-zero-loss trial.